jk2908/toggle-nav/README.md

 Available ::part(s) to style are (header), (main), (footer).
 More styling can be achieved by editing toggle-nav.js directly.

 ### Optional attributes
 - externalTrigger (external-trigger), Boolean: Add this to the toggle-nav element to use another element within your page as the trigger to open the navigation.
-Also add `[data-toggle-nav-open]` to the element that you want to use. `<toggle-nav external-trigger></toggle-nav>` and elsewhere `<button id="my-button" [data-toggle-nav-open]>My button</button>`. `aria-expanded` will be set on the external button too, as will `aria-labelledby`, if using the optional name attribute below.
+Also add `[data-toggle-nav-open]` to the element that you want to use. `<toggle-nav external-trigger></toggle-nav>` and elsewhere `<button id="my-button" [data-toggle-nav-open]>My button</button>`. `aria-expanded` will be set on the external button too.
 - name (name), String: Can be added to provide an `aria-label` to the `nav` element within the component.